Pink-Crab/Loader/README.md

 ## Change Log ##

+* 1.1.0 - All internal functionality moved over, still has the same ex
 * 1.0.2 - Fixed incorrect docblock on Hook_Loader_Collection::pop() and adding missing readme entries for shortcode and ajax.
 * 1.0.1 - Added pop() and count() to the hook collection.
 Not used really from outside, only in tests.
 * 1.0.0 - Moved from Plugin Core package.
 Moved the internal collection to there own Object away from PC Collection.